 2. Marketers can’t send the same email twice.

-You put a lot of time and energy crafting relevant, high-quality marketing emails.
-So when only 30 percent of your audience opens your message, it can sting a little.
 Don’t give up.
 Rather than spending time writing and designing a brand new email to communicate the same message, you can just resend the original.
 However, there are three caveats to this:

 - Change the subject line before resending